dol3vs/ERP-SQL/README.md

 ---

+## 📜 Contributing

+We welcome contributions from the community!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+---

+## 📜 Code of Conduct

+Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+---

 ### 🔐 Disclaimer
 All data is fictional and for demonstration only.
 No proprietary, personal, or sensitive information is included.